-The following are GASB Statements that have been issued recently and are currently being evaluated by the Loan Corporation for their potential impact in future years:
+The following are GASB Statements that have been issued recently and are currently being evaluated, by the Loan Corporation, for their potential impact in future years.

-- Statement No. 83, Certain Asset Retirement Obligations, which will be effective for the year ending December 31, 2019. - Statement No. 84, Fiduciary Activities, which will be effective for the year ending December 31, 2019. - Statement No. 87, Leases, which will be effective for the year ending December 31, 2020. - Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements, which will be effective for the year ending December 31, 2019. - Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for the year ending December 31, 2020. - Statement No. 90, Majority Equity Interests-an Amendment of GASB Statements No. 14 and 61, which will be effective for the year ending December 31, 2019.
+- Statement No. 87, Leases, which will be effective for the year ending December 31, 2020. - Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for the year ending December 31, 2020. - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2021.